Elixonus/doppler/README.md

 ## Algorithm

-Data of each wave is stored in a rolling queue array where the array is overwritten progressively in a repeating fashion.
+Data of each wave is stored in a rolling queue array where the array is overwritten progressively in a circular fashion.

 When each wave is emitted, the current time, as well as the position and velocity of the source is stored in an object to be used later.